dfki-ric/robot_remote_control/README.md

 #### Building on systems without protobuf3

-You need to install protobuf3 from source you need additional dependencies:
+In order to install protobuf3 from source you need additional dependencies:

     apt-get install autoconf automake libtool curl make g++ unzip lsb-release

-You can use the compile_protobuf_from_source.bash script, which will automatically detect ubuntu 16.04, if you have another OS, edit the script accordingly so that it executes:
+You can use the compile_protobuf_from_source.bash script to build protobuf from source.
+Optionally you can path the install destination as follows:

-    build_protobuf "$ABS_PREFIX"
+    build_protobuf "$INSTALL_PATH"

-This will install protobuf 3 in the selected install folder (parameter of the install_source_dependencies.sh script)
+This will install protobuf 3 in the specified INSTALL_PATH (default is /usr/local)

 ### Directory Structure